-Target 5.1 Quinquennial Review Quantity The GLA will contribute constructively to the process of review of the organisation.
-Quality It is imperative that any potential changes or reorganisations following the quinquennial review show benefits in terms of better regulation and more effective enforcement while at the same time reducing the regulatory burden on legitimate businesses.
+Target 5.1 Hampton Review Quantity The GLA will contribute constructively to the process of the merger and will be a major contributor to the project steering group.
+Quality It is imperative that any potential merger encompasses all of the salient features of the Hampton recommendations thereby showing benefits in terms of better regulation and more effective delivery rather than a purely cost cutting exercise.
 Narrative In order to ensure that we contribute actively to the process we will work closely with ministers, officials, colleagues and all other key stakeholders.